etmoore/node-workshop/w1/lessons/03-callbacks.md

 Things to note:

 1. Notice how we separated the login (function definition) from the actual use (functional invocation).
 Essentially, you could write a number or reusable helper functions in the *utils.js* file so that you don't clutter your other files with unnecessary logic.
 1. What happens if we pass in `true` instead of an array?
 Try it!
 You should see `Please use an array of strings`.
 What's happening?
-Describe it to yourself out-loud or to a friend
+Describe it to yourself out-loud or to a friend _true would not pass the first conditional in the convert function, thus, the callback is called with the 'Please use an array of strings' passed to the callback in the err argument position.
+Hence, the callback logs out the error.
+Cool._

 Your turn!